AravindVasudev/snake/README.md

 uses my previous attempt at [pacman](https://github.com/AravindVasudev/pacman) as the base to setup the project.

+Also checkout a TCP socket based multiplayer of this game here: https://github.com/AravindVasudev/socket-snake

 ## TODOs
 - [x] Die when the snake collides into its own body.
 - [ ] Decouple snake's speed from the frame rate.